 Instead, I might share a success story about one of my students, who landed his first two clients within three weeks of enrolling in Revenue Spark.
 And then at the end of that post, I’ll say something like, “If you’re interested in learning how he did it, drop a comment or DM me to talk more.”

-So, I’m still promoting my offerings, but I’m doing it through providing value.
+So, I’m still promoting my offerings, but I’m doing it by providing value.

 Don’t forget that you want to include hashtags in your LinkedIn posts.
 I’ve got a video on that:

 Remember that when you make it your goal to serve your audience, the LinkedIn universe will reward you tenfold.